 Nepal Route- The Nepal route involves going to the base camp from Nepal (Kathmandu/Pokhara) depending on the tour guide.
 Entering through Nepal is much easier than entering through Tibet because Nepali visas are easier to obtain than Tibetan visas.
-Also Nepal tends to have more budget accommodation to suit low budget travellers.
+Also, Nepal tends to have more budget accommodation to suit low budget travelers.

 Trek from Nepal to Himalaya range

 The disadvantage of taking the Nepal route is that it involves a very long and arduous trek by foot to the base camp.
-Travellers trek through the Gokyo valley which is very beautiful to behold.
-This can be physically exhausting for most travellers and they may not have enough energy left to enjoy the base camp experience fully.
-Also the accommodation at the Nepalese side tends to get booked out very, very quickly so many travellers report having to sleep on the floor and on benches.
+Travelers trek through the Gokyo valley which is very beautiful to behold.
+This can be physically exhausting for most travelers and they may not have enough energy left to enjoy the base camp experience fully.
+Also, the accommodation at the Nepalese side tends to get booked out very, very quickly so many travelers report having to sleep on the floor and on benches.
 This may not be suitable for all.